-Devon Stahl manages PCDC’s social media and the online and print promotion of programs, events, resources, and information serving the Chinatown community.
-Devon is responsible for editing and publishing PCDC’s bilingual monthly newsletter every 4th Friday of the month.
-In addition, she assists with PCDC’s development to help to secure funding to support PCDC’s programs and projects.
-Devon graduated from Connecticut College with a bachelors degree in Chinese and Gender & Women’s Studies.
-When she’s not working, you can find Devon listening to her favorite podcasts or zipping into Chinatown for bubble tea.
+Evelyn Ferrall manages PCDC’s social media and the online and print promotion of programs, events, resources, and information serving the Chinatown community.
+Evelyn is responsible for editing and publishing PCDC’s bilingual monthly newsletter every 4th Friday.
+In addition, she assists with grant writing and management to help to secure funding to support PCDC’s programs and projects.
+Evelyn earned her Bachelor of Arts in Growth and Structure of Cities at Bryn Mawr College.

 Caroline Aung is a Community Development Project Associate at the Philadelphia Chinatown Development Corporation (PCDC), where she manages the organization’s neighborhood planning and development projects.
 She has a BA in Anthropology from Stanford University and a MS in City Design and Social Science from the London School of Economics and Political Science.

 Kai Kollin is the Health Project Coordinator at PCDC, mostly overseeing vaccine equity initiatives such as COVID, Hepatitis B vaccination work, health screening events, and health data projects.
 A New Jersey native, he is a Bachelor of Science from Montclair State University and moved to Philadelphia to achieve his Masters of Public Health from Thomas Jefferson University.
 In his free time, he enjoys running, visiting coffee shops, shooting film photography, and playing basketball.